Ol Pejeta Conservancy, Kenya

 Activities include day and night drives, game walks with professional guides, mountain bike safaris and horse riding.
 Guests can also participate in the lion tracking and research program, and the camp has its own two-person canoe for use on the dam in front of the property.
 You may arrange for a private visit to the nearby chimpanzee sanctuary or northern white rhino enclosure.

 The camp has a ‘gold’ eco-rating and uses solar power.
-Part of the profits from your stay go towards community and conservation projects, and many of the staff are local to the area.
+Part of the profits from your stay go toward community and conservation projects, and many of the staff are local to the area.

 Places & hotels on the map